 Web Standards and Practices Guide

-The college's Web Standards and Practices Guide is a joint project of the Office of Communications and Government Relations and the Office of Integrated Technologies.
+The college's Web Standards and Practices Guide is a joint project of the Office of Communications and Marketing and the Office of Information Technology Services.

 Applying Standards and Practices